wanyuac/GeneMates/README.md

 **Citation**

-Since our article for this package is under preparation, the package and helper tools should be used with caution.
+Since our article for this package is under peer review, the package and helper tools should be used with caution.
 Please cite this repository if you use our tool:

 - Wan, Y., Wick, R. R., Zobel, J., Ingle, D. J., Inouye, M., & Holt, K. E. (2020).
 GeneMates: an R package for Detecting Horizontal Gene Co-transfer between Bacteria Using Gene-gene Associations Controlled for Population Structure. *BioRxiv*, 2020.02.29.970970. https://doi.org/10.1101/2020.02.29.970970.